CachyOS/linux-cachyos/README.md

 More information's you will find here [CachyOS](https://github.com/cachyos) or [Discord](https://discord.gg/k39qfrxPNa)

 ## 🔧 How to use CLANG/LLVM/LTO compiled Kernels on Nvidia driver with DKMS:
-> Not needed anymore, just install the latest dkms version (3.0.2).
+> Not needed anymore, just install the latest dkms version from our repo.

 ## 🗣️ Support - get in touch with CachyOS community
 **Discord:** <https://discord.gg/qJqj94uFwE> <br />